 How is CCC maintaining compliance?

 CCC is complying with Federal Requirements by monitoring incoming applicants for out-of-state students who may wish to enroll in online programs or individual courses.
 If applicants from a State not authorized by CCC attempt to enroll, the College will notify the students of their ineligibility and remove them from courses for which they are registered.

 Also, CCC has applied and been approved to participate in the Southern Regional Education Board – Electronic Campus (SREB-EC), which has established a reciprocity agreement with the following member states: Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.
 Therefore, CCC is exempt from applying for State Authorization in member states.

 Professional License/Licensure – Out-of-state students enrolled in a program leading to professional licensure

 Cleveland Community College has been approved to participate in the National Council for State Authorization Reciprocity Agreement (NC-SARA).
 However, NC-SARA does not deal with professional licensing board approval for any courses or programs leading to professional licensure.
-If you are not a resident of North Carolina, and you are taking an online course or hybrid program leading to professional licensure, Cleveland Community College cannot guarantee whether the course or hybrid program meets requirements for professional licensure in your state.
-Cleveland Community College recommends that you consult with the appropriate licensing agency or board in your state or territory – including states participating in NC-SARA – prior to beginning your course of study.
+If you are not a resident of North Carolina and you are taking an online course or hybrid program leading to professional licensure, please contact the dean of the degree program at Cleveland Community College to discuss licensure options prior to beginning your course of study.